At a Glance

 ✨Showcase Your Technical Skills

 Make sure to highlight your strong Excel skills and any experience you have with complex data analysis.
-Be prepared to discuss specific examples of how you've used these skills in previous roles, especially in relation to DB pensions.
+Be prepared to discuss specific examples of how you've used these skills in previous roles, especially in relation to pensions valuations.

-Since the role requires a solid understanding of DB pensions and valuation experience, brush up on relevant concepts and be ready to discuss them.
-This will show that you are well-prepared and knowledgeable about the field.
+Since the role requires strong knowledge of defined benefit pensions, brush up on relevant concepts and be ready to discuss your experience with UKDB pensions.
+This will show that you understand the technical aspects of the job.